 About Rachel

-I still had this yearning to bring more of the mind body connection into my business.
-When I was introduced to The Emotion Code it seemed to fit this desire.
-So often our past experiences and our emotional baggage is weighing us down.
-This results in self sabotage and us being stuck in unhealthy patterns and developing physical symptoms.
-I loved the Emotion Code because it is a safe, non-invasive method to help people release their trapped emotions and restore the imbalances in the body.
-There is a magical synergy with Emotion Code and fitness as they both allow the body to energize, find balance and strength, and to restore to one’s optimum health.
+My yearning to integrate the mind-body connection into my work led me to The Emotion Code.
+Our emotional baggage from past experiences can weigh us down, leading to self-sabotage and physical symptoms.
+The Emotion Code is a safe, non-invasive method that helps people release these trapped emotions and restore balance.
+There is a magical synergy between Emotion Code and fitness, as they both allow the body to energize, find balance and strength, and restore to its optimum health.

 Education